obi-sammy/uni-connect-app/README.md

 While Uni-connect provides valuable features for connecting students, there are several areas where the application could be improved:

+- [ ] Change server hosting service from Cyclic to another hosting service
 - [ ] Make app responsive on all screen sizes.
 - [ ] Make the search field functional.
 - [ ] Add googleAuth and make the forgort password functional.